 Steps on how to turn off the Photos autorun option:

-- Connect your iPhone to your Mac.
+- Connect your iPhone to your Mac with a USB cable.

 That’s all.
-Try to reconnect your device and you will have no problem with iPhoto opening automatically.
+Try to reconnect your device, and you will have no problem with the Photos application opening automatically.

 - Copy and paste to the field the following command, and press Enter: